frankvanhof/appdeploy/README.md

 ```
 The settings were changed from the start, so the configuration was not tested on default Windows CRC settings.

 [Here](https://github.com/frankvanhof/fuse710-karaf-camel-log) you can clone or fork a repo that contains code to build a Fuse bundle, wrap it in a Karaf container, and then wrap that in a container image that is pushed to an Openshift registry.
-Follow that repo's readme and make sure you work with a karaf-log namespace when you execute the `mvn -DskipTests oc:deploy -Popenshift` command.
+Follow that repo's readme and make sure you work with a karaf-log namespace when you execute the `mvn clean -DskipTests oc:deploy -Popenshift -Djkube.generator.from=karaf-log/fuse-karaf-openshift:1.10` command.

 Then when you install Openshift GitOps by following [these](https://docs.openshift.com/container-platform/4.9/cicd/gitops/installing-openshift-gitops.html) instructions, you should then be able to create an ArgoCD app and configure it to use this Git Repo to synch with a namespace of your choosing.
 Follow the installation instructions and test by creating the spring-boot application in the instructions.
 This does nothing more than watching a repo and pulling and deploying an image, but it demonstrates that privileges are set correctly and ArgoCD functions correctly.
 Besides, it has a nice UI to stare at.